el-capitano/QuraanAPI/README.md

 # QuraanAPI
-Example shows you how to Fetch Quraan API using C# Simple example shows you how to fetch API from Al Quraan Cloud https://alquran.cloud/api
+Example shows you how to Fetch Quraan API using C# from Al Quraan Cloud https://alquran.cloud/api

+Example include:
+1- Fetch All Suras info into DataGridView
+2- Fetch Single Sura info details into DataGridView

+You can use similar approach to fetch the rest of the APIs included in Al Quraan Cloud network